-Since the first UK Covid-19 lockdown began in March, online study has really taken off.
-We caught up with Online Programmes Director for The University of Law Business School Konstantinos Samiotis to discuss how The Business School has provided online teaching to their students and the benefits of digital learning.
+Since the Covid pandemic online study has taken off.
+We caught up with Konstantinos Samiotis, Online Programmes Director for our Business School, to discuss how we provide online teaching to our students and the benefits of digital learning.

 My involvement in online education dates back to 2010.
-I had a long engagement with Laureate International Universities both as online faculty but also as academic manager and director for the online business and management programmes for its UK partner institutions such as the University of Liverpool and the University of Roehampton, London.
-Later, I worked for the Open University which immersed me in the intricacies of educational inclusion while enabling me to offer my expertise in the success of the MSc in human resource management, the development of the new online MBA and the use of massive online open courses (MOOCs) for degree-learning purposes.
+I had a long engagement with Laureate International Universities, both as online faculty and as an academic manager and director for the online business and management programmes for its UK partner institutions.
+Later, I worked for the Open University which immersed me in the intricacies of educational inclusion and enabled me to offer my expertise in the success of the MSc in human resource management, the development of the new online MBA, and the use of massive online open courses (MOOCs) for degree-learning purposes.

-Online education has been steadily becoming more and more popular among learners even before the pandemic.
-Learners opted to study online because it gave them an opportunity to study in places and with institutions they never imagined they would but also to study subject matters they have never thought of.
+Online education has become more and more popular among learners, even before the pandemic.
+Learners opt to study online because it provides the opportunity to study in places, and with institutions, they could never have imagined.
+They can also study subjects they have never thought of.
 However, the most important driver for choosing online studies has been flexibility and convenience.
-Learners could choose the pace of learning, adapt it to their own lifestyle and commitments, receive it in their own space and without having to abandon or pause any of their income-generating activities.
+Learners can choose the pace of learning, adapt it to their lifestyle and commitments, receive it in their own space, and without having to abandon or pause any of their income-generating activities.

-Online study allows students to plan their study around their commitments.
-Its strongest benefit is that students do not need to interrupt their careers while it offers them opportunities to reflect on their practices and their effectiveness.
-Online study also offers opportunities to integrate modern lifestyles with learning environments, for instance learning through their smartphones, interacting using social media.
-Online study tends to create stronger inquiry skills as engagement with learning materials and activities are continuous.
+Online education allows students to plan their studies around their commitments.
+Its strongest benefit is that students don’t need to interrupt their careers, and it offers them opportunities to reflect on their practices and their effectiveness.
+Online study also offers opportunities to integrate modern lifestyles with learning environments, for instance learning through their smartphones, and interacting using social media.
+It also tends to create stronger inquiry skills as engagement with the learning materials and activities are continuous.

-I have heard many students’ stories during my online education career.
-The first time experience of learning online is always critical for the formation of the final impression.
-During the first time, online students tend to have to cope with several challenges; time management, academic skills etc. The initial frustration quickly turns to confidence to cope with autonomous and self-paced learning.
-Students feel grateful of the acquired skills and how they can apply them beyond their online study.
+I’ve heard many students’ stories during my career in online education.
+The first-time experience of learning online is always critical for the formation of the final impression.
+During the first time, online students tend to have to cope with several challenges: time management, academic skills etc. The initial frustration quickly turns to confidence to cope with autonomous and self-paced learning.
+Students feel grateful for the acquired skills and how they can apply them beyond their online study.

-Online education is not just the preferred choice of distant students any more.
-It has become a life necessity for all.
-Online education has awakened people’s learning appetite.
-Our online students should be reassured that they will receive the highest level of pastoral attention a University can provide, together with the best online learning experience.
-At the UG level, we put emphasis on helping our students become more autonomous and self-driven, while reinforcing basic and modern business imperatives.
-At the PG level, students take a critical and co-creative stance of learning.
-Besides our learning methodology, our online offering is earmarked by our state-of-the-art learning platform as well as our subject matter experts and students services.
+Online study has awakened people’s learning appetites.
+Our online students should be reassured they will receive the highest level of pastoral attention a university can provide, together with the best online learning experience.
+At the UG level, we emphasise helping our students become more autonomous and self-driven while reinforcing basic and modern business imperatives.
+At the PG level, students take a critical and co-creative stance on learning.
+Besides our learning methodology, our online offering is earmarked by our state-of-the-art learning platform as well as our subject matter experts and student services.

 Discover more about studying online with The University of Law.